luiscoco/Golang-sample17-WebAPI-CRUD-for-MongoDb_deploy_to_Docker_Desktop/README.md

 docker network connect my-network mongodb
 ```

-## 7. Run Your Go Application Container:
+## 7. Run Your Go Application Container

 When running our Go application container, we should also attach it to the same network